A Level English Language

 AS Level- Language Today/ Exploring the Writing Process.
 A2 Level- Language investigation/ Language Diversity and Child Language Acquisition.

-5- A*-C GCSE (B or above in English Lit and/or English Lang).
+Five 9-4 GCSE grades (6 or above in English Lit and/or English Lang).

 AS Level- Language Today- Students will explore how language choices reflect the identity of the user and how language use varies in context across a variety of contemporary methods of communication.
 Written, spoken and electronic tests will be explored in detail.
 The second unit is called 'Exploring the writing process'- students create a portfolio that includes two creative pieces.
 These will be supported by analytical commentaries of their own work.
 In A2 students will complete an independent investigation into language, as well as studying language diversity and child language acquisition.

 How is the course assessed?:

 AS- Internally assessed coursework of 2000-2500 words maximum.
 For assessment, students will submit a coursework folder comprising two pieces of their own writing: one for a reading audience and one for a listening audience, both accompanied by commentaries.
 Exam: 2 hours 15 minute exam.
 A2- Internally assessed coursework of 2500-3000 words maximum.
 For assessment, students will present an investigation on a topic of their own choice, utilising a methodology they have selected.
 Externally assessed examination: 2 hours 45 minutes.

 If you're a full time student under the age of 19 you will not usually need to pay any course fees. *We make every effort to publish correct fees, however all fees are subject to change.
 Fees are correct as at the current time (21 Feb 2018 21:09) and are subject to change up to the date of enrolment.
 Fees quoted are payable annually